UNINETTSigma2/documentation/nird_toolkit/getting_started_guide.md

 Only the project leader or the executive officer of a NSxxxxK project can deploy applications through the NIRD Toolkit.
 The project leader/executive officer can also decide who else shall be authorized to deploy application through the NIRD Toolkit and who shall be able to run the deployed application.
-This is done by creating a group in Feide and connecting it to the resources in MAS (NSxxxxK).
+This is done by creating a group in Feide Innsyn and connecting it to the resources in MAS (NSxxxxK).
 Those members of the group who hold administrative rights will deploy applications, ordinary members will run applications.

 1. Go to [Feide Innsyn](https://innsyn.feide.no/groups) and select the institution you belong to from the drop-down menu.
 If your institution does not appear there (Feide login), then select "Feide guest users" from the drop-down menu in the "Other alternative login".
 You will then be redirected to the OpenIdP page.
 Create an account in OpenIdP by following the procedure and, once the account has been created, use it to log in to Feide innsyn as Feide guest users.